aogallo/dotfiles/README.md

 I use the JetBrains Mono font

-You can download [here](https://www.jetbrains.com/lp/mono/) to install and following the instructions.
+You can download [here](https://www.jetbrains.com/lp/mono/) the font.
+To install use the following instructions.

 ## iTerm2